-For the Spring 2020 term, please note that the last day to drop a course without an academic dean’s permission has been extended to Friday, April 17, 2020 due to the impact of the COVID-19 pandemic on students.
+For the Fall 2020 term, please note that the last day to drop a course without an academic dean’s permission has been extended to Friday, November 20, 2020.
 See Dates & Deadlines for more detailed information.

 The College of Letters & Science policy is that students must drop semester-long courses by the end of the 9th week of classes.
 Courses may not be dropped after the 9th week except in extremely unusual circumstances, and only with the approval of an academic dean.
 (Please note that the summer term drop deadlines are usually within the first week or two of a particular summer session.
 See the Summer Key Deadlines for more specific details.)